 Festival of Lights at Riverforks Park

-The Festival of Lights has become an annual tradition in Douglas County, drawing nearly 30,000 visitors in 2014 and generating hundreds of thousands of dollars for Rotary Club scholarships since beginning in 1993.
+The Festival of Lights has become an annual tradition in Douglas County, drawing 25,000 visitors per year and generating hundreds of thousands of dollars for Rotary Club scholarships since 1993.

-The Festival of Lights opens at Riverforks Park the Sunday before Thanksgiving and runs until January 1.
+The Festival of Lights opens at Riverforks Park Sunday, November 20 and runs until January 1.

-While visitors enjoy 90 light displays containing nearly 500,000 and all the traditional attractions that have made the Festival famous, including the Holiday Village, wagon rides, the World’s Largest Nutcracker and visits from Santa Claus himself!
+Visitors enjoy 90 light displays containing nearly 500,000 and all the traditional attractions that have made the Festival famous, including the Holiday Village, wagon rides, the World’s Largest Nutcracker and visits from Santa Claus himself!

-The Holiday Village will be open Thursday through Sunday nights during the Festival.
+The Holiday Village is open Thursday through Sunday nights through Christmas Eve during the Festival.
 With Santa Claus, a model train set, cookies, candies, warm cider and souvenirs for sale, the Holiday Village is a must see.
-Wagon rides are back Saturday and Sunday nights.
+Wagon rides are offered Friday and Saturday nights.

 Several special nights are scheduled throughout the Festival of Lights, allowing thousands of people to see the attractions for free through special offers.